Virgin Media O2 Logo in white

 VoIP stands for Voice over Internet Protocol.
 It lets you make voice calls using your internet connection instead of a traditional copper phone line.

-The UK is moving away from old landline phones and switching to internet-based phone services called VoIP.
+The UK is gradually upgrading landlines to this new digital system.
 This change is part of a nationwide update called the Digital Voice Switchover, which uses your broadband for phone calls.
-If you have Virgin Media broadband, it's already set up for VoIP, you just need to plug your phone into the WiFi Hub.
+If you have Virgin Media broadband, it's already set up for VoIP; you just need to plug your phone into the WiFi Hub.

 Everyday VoIP apps